slerman12/SweepsAndPlots/README.md

 # Tributaries

-A library for managing [UnifiedML](github.com/agi-init/UnifiedML) apps on remote servers with SLURM.
+A library for managing [UnifiedML](github.com/agi-init/UnifiedML) apps on remote servers that use SLURM job scheduling.

 ## 5 setup steps